Tutuezin/Tutuezin/README.md

   </a>
 </p>

-#### I'm a junior developer and student of Information Systems at Ufpe,
+#### I'm a junior full stack developer and student of Information Systems at Ufpe and Driven Education.

 <br />